GTBitsOfGood/nextjs-starter/CODETOUR.md

 # Code Tour

 A quick introduction to the folders and files in this repo.
+Keep in mind that in Next files can be imported from the root base directory.

 ## Source Organization: [`src/`](src)

-To keep things modular, the resources are divided into folders namely `/screens`, `/pages`, `/components`, `/actions`.
+To keep things modular, the resources are divided into folders namely `/screens`, `/pages`, `/components`, `/actions`, and `utils`.

 - ### [`/screens`](src/screens): Contains Next.js pages along with their necessary styles and any extra files.